Rishton Ka Chakravyuh: Casting

 Actresses, Mahima Makwana and Narayani Shastri were chosen to play the role of Anami and Satrupa respectively.
 Talking about her character Narayani said, "Satarupa is a sophisticated royal woman.
 She is a strong woman with a mind of her own and I am enjoying playing the same".
 Mahima, who has to wear a wig of Dreadlocks in the show said, "Which female actress on TV has adorned jattas?
 It a herculean task to move around and do action scenes with this heavy wig.
 I always like trying out different things, so it's fun and people are also giving me a positive feedback".
 Actress, Sangita Ghosh of ' Kehta Hai Dil Jee Le Zara fame, was cast to play Sudha.
 Newcomer Ankit Siwach landed in role opposite Mahima Makwana.
 Actor Akash Gill was chosen to play effeminate Character.
 Initially, Seema Pahwa was cast as Anami's mother.
 The role ultimately went to Lubna Salim.
 Actor Benjamin Gilani was earlier cast as Vikramaditya Singh but was replaced by Ram Gopal Bajaj before the release.
 The other Prominent casts include Ajay Chaudhary, Lubna Salim, Anju Mahendru, Devrshi Shah, Praneet Bhat among others.

-Adaptations

-In Africa, The show is dubbed in English as Family Secrets and aired on Star Life.